The brick & mortar retail world would come to a freeze without a steady supply of reliable cashiers to process customer orders.

 Another option here is to add a bullet point if you’re in charge of training or on-boarding new employees or transfers to your department.

-When you job experience doesn’t show the full range of your abilities and skills, you can add a skills section, just like this applicant has done.
+When you job experience doesn’t show the full range of your abilities and skills, you can add a skills section, just like this applicant has done in this sample.

 This actually serves two purposes.

 First, you can show potential hiring managers different equipment and software you are comfortable with handling.
 Second, it allows you to add some job relevant keywords to your resume.
 This can help you get past applicant tracking systems and in front of human eyes.

 The key here is to keep your skills related to the position in which you are applying to like the above example does.
 It’s not the place to talk about your fencing ability or how decent your jump shot is, unless you’re applying to a coaching job.

 When writing your cashier resume, feel free to take a look at our sample cashier resume.
 Do you best to follow all of the steps mentioned like quantifying your skills and experience with numbers, showing your relevant accomplishments, and giving the person tasked with reviewing it a full picture of who you are professionally.

 By taking the time to fine tune each of these areas, you greatly improve your chances of shining above all the other potential applicants chasing the same position.